googlefonts/fontra-docs/explanations/documentation.md

 - documentation source is available as a [separate repository][fontra-docs] (public & open-source)
 - documentation website is built with [Jekyll] and served with [GitHub Pages]
 - content is written in [kramdown] \(markdown) with bits in html (mostly tables)
-- templates are written in the [Liquid] language
+- templates are written in [Liquid]
-- responsive layout is created with [Bootstrap]
+- responsive layout is implemented with [Bootstrap]
-- additional styles are written in [Sass] (custom font, custom classes)
+- additional styles are written in [Sass] (for example custom font, custom classes, icon, etc.)
 - the website is updated automatically at every commit to the `main` branch of the repository

 [fontra-docs]: http://github.com/gferreira/fontra-docs